raspberrypilearning/hows-your-day/en/step_3.md

 Drag an `if`{:class='microbitlogic'} block from the `Logic`{:class='microbitlogic'} menu.

-Place it inside an event block.
+Place it inside your event block.

 In this example, the `on button`{:class='microbitinput'} block has been used.